-Melody Richardson (Expo Chair), Gigi Burke, Bill Christian, Shira Colsky, Scout Morgan, Kristel Tedesco
+Eric Knapp, Melody Richardson, Gigi Burke, Bill Christian, Shira Colsky, Debbie Mullis

-Tjuan Dogan serves as Assistant Vice President for Social Impact Innovation at Emory University.
-In this role, she coordinates, inspires, and communicates how Emory contributes in a responsible and leading way to societal impact locally and globally.
-Prior to Emory, she managed corporate social responsibility at IBM for a decade; and held previous leadership roles in philanthropy and nonprofit management with the Arthur M. Blank Family Foundation, the Southern Education Foundation, and City Year.
-Tjuan is a native of Greenville, SC, and earned her Ph.D. in education, with a concentration in business management, at the University of South Carolina.
-She completed a year-long fellowship at Harvard Business School after earning her Ph.D.
+Dr. Tjuan Dogan is passionate about education and curious about the intersection of art, science, and technology.
+As Global Director of Social Impact at Coursera, she develops strategies to impact global societies and transform lives through learning.
+Prior to Coursera, she held leadership positions in corporate social responsibility, philanthropy, and social impact with Emory University, IBM, the Arthur M. Blank Family Foundation, and the Southern Education Foundation.
+Tjuan is a native of Greenville, SC, earned her Ph.D. in education, with a concentration in business management, at the University of South Carolina, and completed a year-long fellowship at Harvard Business School after earning her Ph.D.
 She enjoys live theater, golf, patio gardening, and making stained glass art.

 I’m curious about the intersection of art and science.
 I love architecture, music, theater, visual arts and nature.
 Artistic expression + scientific exploration = an afternoon of wonder for me.